francois-gm/go-kabk-y1a/14 - 20241209 - Assignment presentation/README.md

 Use this [writing pad](https://pad.xpub.nl/p/Y1A_peer_reviews)

-#### 2) Presentation
+#### 2) Showcasing your website (45min)

+First, look at the list.
+Pick up **three** sentences that you think summarize the best your project.

-Then you will present your website in front of the class.
-Besides that, you will pick three sentences and will read them out loud.
+You will present your website to the class.
+Show how it works.

+Then read out these three sentences.

 | Name | URL |
 | -- | -------------- |